usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-generate.rst

 		.. note:: Depending on the packages you install and the size of your software, make sure that the disk size is large enough to accommodate the software to be installed.
 For Windows-based operating systems, it is advised to have a disk size of at least ``14GB`` for core versions, and at least ``20GB`` for full versions.

 The generation will take a few minutes to complete (depending on the number of packages in the appliance template and the disk size chosen).
 The generation progress is shown.

+.. note:: Some services are disabled or enabled depending on the target machine image being created (refer to :ref:`service-state`).

 Once the generation is complete, you can download the image locally, or for certain cloud formats register the machine image directly to the target environment using your cloud credentials.

 You will note that a package ``uforge-install-config`` is injected in the generated image.
 This file is responsible for: